utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

     }
     ```

-On android we do not embed a JVM, we use the existing ART provided by the OS.
+On android, we do not embed a JVM, we use the existing ART provided by the OS.
 In order for your game to load the necessary jar files, they need to be converted into dex format.
 Our gradle plugin will handle this for you, but you need to fulfill the following requirements:

 - Android SDK installed
-- `dx` tool resolvable by doing one of the following:
-    - set the `PATH` environment variable to include `<android-sdk-dir>/build-tools/<version>/`
-    - set `dxToolPath` to the file path of `dx`:
+- `d8` tool resolvable by setting the `d8ToolPath` to the file path of `d8`:
     ```kt
     godot {
-        isAndroidExportEnabled.set(true)
-        dxToolPath.set("${System.getenv("ANDROID_SDK_ROOT")}/build-tools/30.0.3/dx")
+        d8ToolPath = File("${System.getenv("ANDROID_SDK_ROOT")}/build-tools/31.0.0/d8")
+    }
+    ```

+- Setting the `androidCompileSdkDir` to your target sdk version (most of the time, you want to set it to the newest version available):
+    ```kt
+    godot {
+        androidCompileSdkDir = File("${System.getenv("ANDROID_SDK_ROOT")}/platforms/android-30")
     }
     ```